Lekensteyn/pdf.js-wiki/Required-Browser-Features.md

 # Required Browser Features

+The page describes the features that are required for a web browser to have to PDF.js function properly.
+Some of the features are critical and does not let PDF.js function properly if they are not supported or disabled.
+Some of them can be emulated if absent, however the PDF.js performance and memory usage will be worse than when the feature if present.

 ## <a id="canvas"></a>CANVAS element is present

 Support of the CANVAS element and "2d" context is required feature for PDF.js.